ironhack-dev-squad-108/react-summary/README.md

 Copy/paste this example, open it in Chrome with an opened console and see what happens when you type a name.

+You can also go see the example [here](https://codesandbox.io/s/6w2v6xrp7w).

 ```js
 // index.js
 class DisplayInfo extends React.Component{